hongseok-yang/probprog20/README.md

 #### [June 7] Group project presentation on 17/22/24 June

 The last three lectures of the course will consist of project presentations.
 Each group will have 15 minutes to explain what they did and experienced during their project.
 The groups 1-5 will present on 17 June, the groups 6-10 on 22 June, and the remaining groups 11-14 on 24 June.
 In addition to this group presentation, each group should write a short report (max 3 pages) summarising what they did and learnt during the group project, and submit the report in KLMS.
 The deadline for the project report is 6:00pm on 25 June (Friday).
 This is a hard deadline; late submissions are not allowed.
+One report is enough for each group.

 * 17 June (Wednesday)